-Since we are heading to the beach on Monday, I thought I would share this post from two years ago.
-Not only do I still have my box of Plaster of Paris ready for another set of prints, but we have the precious foot prints still gracing a book shelf.
+Since it’s that time when many hit the beach, I thought I would share this post from a few years ago.
+Not only do I still have my box of Plaster of Paris ready for another set of prints, but we have the precious foot prints still gracing a book shelf from years ago.
 This is still one of our favorite beach activities, and the kids get so creative.
+I would so appreciate if you share this on pinterest.
+It’s another wonderfully easy and frugal fun craft.

 As family vacations and reunions begin in full force, may people head to the beach, lake or any place to stay cool by the water, and this is the ultimate in DIY beach arts and crafts.